mkliegl/kaggle-Facebook-V/README.md

 prediction for a checkin at time t).
 If the application demanded real-time predictions, this would obviously not make sense.

-Running this takes something like 40-50 CPU-hours.
+Running this takes around 50-60 CPU-hours.
 To speed things up, I split the train and test data into slices and ran several slices in parallel with the help of [GNU parallel][gnu-parallel].